UdynGP/week_1_friday/README.md

-# Solutions to DSA Challenge questions for Week 1, Friday.
+# Solutions to 30 days Of DSA by Hackingly questions for Week 1, Friday.
 Please check the below screenshots for the output of the programs.

 Problem1:-